Updated: October 17, 2024

 Other Recommended Reading

 Updated 9/28/22 by Dan Goodspeed.
-Dan is an accomplished, knowledgable, and valued horticulturist with years of educational and practical, hands-on experience from many locations in the U.S. He works as a horticultural consultant for J.W.
+Dan is an accomplished, knowledgable, and valued horticulturist with years of educational and practical, hands-on experience from many locations in the U.S. He has worked as a horticultural consultant for J.W.
 Jung Seed Company and its affiliates.